 Day 12 Ho Chi Minh City sightseeing

-This morning we head to Chinatown and wandering through the fascinating back streets near Cho Lon.
+This morning we head to China town and wandering through the fascinating back streets near Cho Lon.

 This area is one of the busiest commercial districts of Ho Chi Minh City and its atmospheric streets are home to some of the city’s most interesting sites.

-We delve deeper into Chinatown, visiting the amazing Cholon and Binh Tay Markets, which are full of energy and dazzling array of goods.
+Next, we drop in the amazing Cholon and Binh Tay Markets, which are full of energy and dazzling array of goods.
 Following our market visit, we have a traditional local Vietnamese lunch.

 Our itinerary includes bicycle rides, walks and hikes.
 They include:

 - a 6-9 km hike on Day 3.

 - a 9-12 km hike on Day 4.

 - a 3-4 km walk and a 9-11 km bicycle ride on Day 5.

 - a 1-3 hour kayaking ride on Day 6 and Day 7.